mahmoud63/mahmoud63/README.md

 ## About Me

-- 🔭 I'm currently working on Hollydesk
+- 🔭 I'm currently working on Hollydesk v2
 - 🌱 I'm currently learning Angular
 - 👯 I'm looking to collaborate on a tool for automating tedious tasks in web development
-- 🤔 I'm looking for help with [Your Challenge]
 - 💬 Ask me about web development, nodejs, graphql
 - 📫 How to reach me: mahmoudk63@gmail.com
 - 😄 Pronouns: Male